Cooperative Calligraphy

 "Cooperative Calligraphy" is the eighth episode of the second season of the American comedy television series Community, and the 33rd episode of the series overall.
-It aired in the United States on NBC on November 11, 2010.
-It is often considered a bottle episode.
+A metafictional bottle episode, it aired in the United States on NBC on November 11, 2010.

 Plot

 While the study group finishes their diorama for their anthropology class, Dean Pelton (Jim Rash) invites everyone for a puppy parade.
 Annie (Alison Brie) notices that her purple gel grip pen is missing, but the others dismiss her concerns.
-Enraged, Annie claims she's tired of lending her stuff and not get it back, and demands everyone to stay to find the pen.
+Enraged, Annie claims she's tired of lending her stuff and not getting it back, demanding everyone to stay to find the pen.
+The television-savvy (occasionally metafictional) Abed (Danny Pudi) notes they are on the precipice of entering a bottle episode within the sitcom that encompasses their lives.